Robyn Regehr

-Robyn Regehr (born April 19, 1980) is a Canadian former professional ice hockey defenceman.
-He was a first-round draft pick of the Colorado Avalanche, selected 19th overall at the 1998 NHL Entry Draft, but was traded to the Calgary Flames prior to the start of his professional career, and has also played for the Buffalo Sabres in an NHL career that has spanned 1,089 games.
+Robyn Regehr (born April 19, 1980) is a Canadian former professional ice hockey player.
+A defenceman, he was a first-round draft pick of the Colorado Avalanche, selected 19th overall at the 1998 NHL entry draft, but was traded to the Calgary Flames prior to the start of his professional career, and has also played for the Buffalo Sabres and Los Angeles Kings in an NHL career that has spanned 1,089 games.
 Regehr won his first Stanley Cup in 2014 with the Kings, his 15th year in the NHL.
 He was a member of the Canadian team at the 2006 Winter Olympics, and has won silver medals at the World Junior and Senior championships, as well as the championship at the 2004 World Cup of Hockey.

 Regehr was born in Brazil and spent his early childhood in Indonesia before his parents settled back in Canada.
 At 19, he was the youngest nominee for the Bill Masterton Memorial Trophy in NHL history after he made his debut less than four months after suffering two broken legs in a serious automobile accident.
 He is best known for his strong defence and physical ability.
 His younger brother Richie briefly played with him on the Flames.
 Regehr announced his retirement from the NHL on April 11, 2015.

 Early life

 Regehr was born in Recife, Brazil, the second son of Canadian Mennonite missionaries Ron and Edith Regehr.
 Regehr only lived in Brazil for the first nine months of his life.
 From three to seven years old he lived in Indonesia, where his younger brother, Richie was born.
 He also has an older brother and a sister.
-The family finally settled back in Canada, at Rosthern, Saskatchewan around the time he turned seven.
+The family finally settled back in Canada, at Rosthern, Saskatchewan, around the time he turned seven.
 Regehr quickly picked up the game of hockey, but was held back in his first year of minor hockey as he was starting the game three years behind other kids his age.
 He helped his father operate the natural surface ice rink in Rosthern, often spending hours manually preparing the ice.

 Despite being born in Brazil, Regehr cannot speak Portuguese and has very few connections with the country.
 He declared himself a fan of football and the Brazilian soccer team, and has expressed interest in returning to visit his country of birth.